aws/aws-eks-best-practices/content/security/docs/iam.md

     fsGroup: 65534
 ```

-In Kubernetes 1.19 and above, this change is no longer required and applications can the IRSA service account token without adding them to the Nobody group.
+In Kubernetes 1.19 and above, this change is no longer required and applications can read the IRSA service account token without adding them to the Nobody group.

 ### Grant least privileged access to applications